 “That’s okay,” said Montell.
 “Our students don’t have to love everything.
 The fact that they tried new foods out of their comfort zone?
 Mission accomplished.”

-After Wilbur, Williams, Cubus and Qian sampled Arrillaga Family Dining Commons’ Greek food.
-“I’m really, really into these fries,” gushed Williams about the golden potatoes studded with feta and drizzled with lemon aioli.
+After Wilbur, Williams, Cubus and Qian sampled Arrillaga Family Dining Commons’ Greek spread including fries drizzled with feta and lemon aioli.
 “I love the food at Stanford.
-It’s so much better than anything I’ve tried at other universities where my friends go.”
+It’s so much better than anything I’ve tried at other universities where my friends go,” said Williams.

 French fry quotient fulfilled, it was off to FloMo where Qian pronounced the dining hall’s Japanese feast his favorite.
-In particular the vegetarian buckwheat Yakisoba noodles flavored with fried purple cabbage, heirloom carrots and garnished with seaweed powder (hello, HOTM May ingredient) “were really well done.”
+In particular the vegetarian buckwheat Yakisoba noodles garnished with seaweed powder (hello, HOTM May ingredient) “were really well done.”

-For Williams though, nothing could compare to the dessert back at Stern.
+For Williams, nothing compared to the dessert back at Stern.
 “Those churros were lit!” he said.